O. J. Simpson: San Francisco 49ers

-Before the 1978 season, the Bills traded Simpson to his hometown San Francisco 49ers for a series of draft picks.
+On March 28, 1978, prior to the 1978 season (the last year on his three-year contract that paid him $733,000), the Bills traded Simpson to his hometown San Francisco 49ers for five draft picks (2nd and 3rd round draft pick for 1978, a 1st round and 4th round pick for 1979, and a 2nd round pick for 1980); Simpson had tried to get the Bills to engineer a trade to the Los Angeles Rams prior to 1976 because of him and his wife's preference for the West Coast.
+The team previously had Delvin Williams and Wilbur Jackson in the backfield.
 Simpson played in San Francisco for two seasons, rushing for 1,053 yards and four touchdowns.
+Physical problems with his knees influenced him to retire from football.
+For his last home game at Candlestick Park, the 49ers held an "O.J.
+Simpson Day" at the stadium.
 His final NFL game was on December 16, 1979, a 31–21 loss to the Atlanta Falcons at Atlanta–Fulton County Stadium.
 His final play was a 10-yard run on 3rd and 10 for a first down.

 Career summary

-Simpson gained 11,236 rushing yards, placing him 2nd on the NFL's all-time rushing list when he retired; he now stands at 21st.
+Simpson gained 11,236 rushing yards, placing him 2nd on the NFL's all-time rushing list when he retired; he now stands at 22nd.
 He was named NFL Player of the Year in 1973, and played in six Pro Bowls.
-He was the only player in NFL history to rush for over 2,000 yards in a 14-game season and he is the only player to rush for over 200 yards in six different games in his career.
+He was the only player in NFL history to rush for over 2,000 yards in a 14-game season, and the only player to rush for over 200 yards in six different games in his career.
 From 1972 to 1976, Simpson averaged 1,540 rushing yards per (14 game) season, 5.1 yards per carry, and he won the NFL rushing title four times.
 Simpson was inducted into the Pro Football Hall of Fame in 1985, his first year of eligibility.
 In 2019, he was named to the National Football League 100th Anniversary All-Time Team.
+Simpson also occasionally returned kickoffs during his early career, finishing with 33 returns for 990 yards and a touchdown, an average of 30 yards per return.

+Simpson acquired the nickname "Juice" as a play on "O.J.", a common abbreviation for orange juice.
+"Juice" is also a colloquial synonym for electricity or electrical power, and hence a metaphor for any powerful entity; the Bills' offensive line at Simpson's peak was nicknamed "The Electric Company".

+Post season achievements

 Simpson played in only one playoff game during his 11-season Hall of Fame career: a 1974 Divisional Round game between the Buffalo Bills and the Pittsburgh Steelers.
 Simpson was held to 49 rushing yards on fifteen carries to go with three receptions for 37 yards and a touchdown as the Bills lost 32–14.

-Simpson acquired the nickname "Juice" as a play on "O.J.", a common abbreviation for orange juice.
-"Juice" is also a colloquial synonym for electricity or electrical power, and hence a metaphor for any powerful entity; the Bills' offensive line at Simpson's peak was nicknamed "The Electric Company".
+Indeed, 1974 would be one of only three winning seasons the Bills would tally in Simpson's nine years with the team.